Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-canvas-app.md

     ![A screenshot with a border around the duplicate screen button](03-2/media/image14.png)

-16. Rename the new screen `New Reports Screen`
+16. Rename the new screen `New Reports Screen`.

 17. Select the **Tree view**, select **App** and change the **OnStart** value to the formula below.
 This formula will create a new variable named My Tabs and set it to a table of tab items.